Standard Terms of Business

 Unless otherwise agreed, English law, with the English Courts having exclusive jurisdiction in relation to any claim, dispute or difference concerning the service and any matter arising from it.

-Complaints can be made by contacting the Managing Director, David Sutton at 5 Westbrook Court, Sharrow Vale Road, Sheffield S11 8YZ.
+Complaints can be made by contacting the Managing Director, James Hartley at 5 Westbrook Court, Sharrow Vale Road, Sheffield S11 8YZ.
 In the event of you not being satisfied by our response, you may also bring the matter to the attention of the Institute of Chartered Accountants in England and Wales.

 Details of any other dispute resolution procedure applicable to an engagement will be contained in the relevant letter of engagement.